 Here's the breakdown of Hawaii's CDL classes:

-- Class A: Gross vehicle weight rating (GVWR) of 26,001 or more and the ability to tow more than 10,000 pounds.
-Holding this license permits you to operate the mammoth 18-wheelers and any other vehicle on the road, because it lets you operate vehicles in the lower classes.
+- Class A: Gross vehicle weight rating (GVWR) of 26,001 lbs. or more and the ability to tow more than 10,000 lbs.
+Holding this license permits you to operate the mammoth trucks and any other vehicle on the road, because it lets you operate vehicles in the lower classes.

-- Class C: GVWR under 26,001 pounds but intended to carry 16 or more passengers (endorsement needed) or any vehicle that requires a hazardous materials placard (endorsement needed).
+- Class C: Vehicle intended to carry 16 passengers or more (endorsement needed) or any vehicle that requires a hazardous materials placard (endorsement needed).

 I am seeing my doctor for the Department of Transportation (DOT) physical, but I cannot find the form I need anywhere.
 Do I even need it?

 Most physicians, especially if you found them through the company you are getting the CDL for, have a copy of the DOT form.
 You can also print it out.